Represents: 4th Ward

 I believe in a fully engaged life.
 I love the arts, music, and outdoors, and I get to support those passions by serving on the boards and committees I choose.
 I enjoy many of the indoor and outdoor recreational opportunities in Bellingham.
 I’m a big believer in growing tourism– we have an incredible city to show off!

-I am Chair of the Parks & Recreation Committee and the Lodging Tax Allocation Committee.
-I’m also serving on the Whatcom Tourism Board and Bellingham Chamber of Commerce.
-In addition, my committees are Finance & Personnel and Justice.
+I am Chair of the Climate Action Committee and the Lodging Tax Allocation Committee.
+In addition, my Council committees include Community and Economic Development and Parks and Recreation.
+I’m also serving on the Whatcom Tourism Board and the Whatcom Council of Governments.

-In my full-time job, I work for Puget Sound Energy.
-I spent the first seven years as the Energy Efficiency Outreach Manager for Northwest Washington, collaborating with businesses, cities, counties, and residents, on the path towards a more responsible and sustainable future.
-I am now a Sr. Account Manger supporting our Major Accounts customers in Northern Washington.
+I spent seven years as Puget Sound Energy’s (PSE) Energy Efficiency Outreach Manager for Northwest Washington, collaborating with businesses, cities, counties, and residents, on the path towards a more responsible and sustainable future.
+Following that I took a position at PSE as Sr. Account Manger supporting our Major Accounts customers in Northern Washington.

 I was instrumental in bringing the Georgetown University Energy Prize (GUEP) Competition to the City of Bellingham and I am proud that the work of our team earned Bellingham Third Place.
 This is an extraordinary community of people who care deeply about the planet and everyone on it, and they turned those desires into action.
 It has been a pleasure to support Bellingham on this journey and I had the opportunity to cheerlead wearing both my hats – on City Council with policy and communications, and at Puget Sound Energy with education, data, and financial incentives.
 I’m very thankful to all the people and organizations who worked collaboratively to make this dream a reality.